bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 A typical test case involves hardware interaction, wireless communication, cloud interfacing, backend and multiple user interfaces.
-Because there are so many points of failure, engineering teams want a way to test their subsystems without running into failures out of scope.
+Because there are so many points of failure, engineering teams want a way to test their subsystems without running into failures out of their scope.

 Specifically on Embedded Linux systems, there is a greater challenge because within a single device, the line separating end-to-end testing and unit testing is wide and technically advanced,